 Tosa Inus may have a higher risk of developing osteosarcoma, a type of bone cancer.
 This condition can be aggressive and may require surgery and chemotherapy.

 While Tosa Inus are generally healthy dogs, it's essential for owners to be aware of potential health issues that can affect the breed.
-Responsible breeding practices and regular veterinary check-ups can help identify and address these conditions early, improving the quality of life and longevity of your Tosa Inu.
+Responsible breeding practises and regular veterinary check-ups can help identify and address these conditions early, improving the quality of life and longevity of your Tosa Inu.
 If you are considering getting a Tosa Inu, choose a reputable breeder who conducts health screenings and provides proper care for their dogs to reduce the risk of hereditary health issues.